High-redshift JWST Observations and Primordial Non-Gaussianity: Introduction

 A useful quantity to assess the viability of the $\Lambda$CDM model is the stellar mass density $\rho_*(>M_*)$ predicted above a given mass scale $M_*$.
 The stellar mass is related to the average baryon mass within each halo through the SFE, which we define as $\epsilon$, by the relation

-with $f_\text{ b} = 0.156$ the baryon fraction as measured by Planck \cite{Planck:2018vyg}.
+with $M$ being the halo mass and $f_\text{ b} = 0.156$ the baryon fraction as measured by Planck \cite{Planck:2018vyg}.
 In the following, and in order to be on the conservative side, we will identify the stellar mass with the baryon mass contained within a given halo, that means fixing the SFE to $\epsilon =1$.
 This conservative choice maximises the stellar mass predicted by a given scenario.

 The comoving cumulative stellar mass density contained within galaxies above a certain stellar mass $M_{\star}$ reads

 where $n(M)$ is the CDM halo mass function.